All Episodes

 But you know, it's actually what I use to define myself as a master.

-The day I knew uh in my mind that I had controlled my mind to where I could use that and choose in the moment to use any form of that, I knew I was a master, right?
+The day I knew in my mind that I had controlled my mind to where I could use that and choose in the moment to use any form of that, I knew I was a master, right?

-And And I stopped beating myself up about not taking belts and all of that because I could teach.
+And I stopped beating myself up about not taking belts and all of that because I could teach.

-Or they can rip your your arm literally.
+Or they can rip your arm literally.

-There were a couple of instances where the arm structure was basically torn away from the body, all that kept it there was the skin.
+There were a couple of instances where the arm structure was basically torn away from the body.

 So you can do both with this.